How To Hem A Dress?

 We have walked through the process of hemming a dress by using a sewing machine, here is the detailed instruction to hem a dress by hand.

-1) Begin by measuring the desired length of your hem.
-Use a ruler or measuring tape, mark this point with tailor’s chalk and draw a line across the dress at that point.
+Step 1) Begin by measuring the desired length of your hem.
+Use a ruler or measuring tape, mark this point with the tailor’s chalk and draw a line across the dress at that point.

-2) Turn up the fabric along the line to create a 1/4 inch fold.
-Pin in place and double check your measurements.
+Step 2) Turn up the fabric along the line to create a 1/4-inch fold.
+Pin in place and double-check your measurements.

 Hemming by hand is a fun way to customize your wardrobe while being able to create detailed, professional results.
 Try out these steps yourself and see just how great a hem can look when it’s done right.